Answers For NV Energy’s Residential Solar Checklist

 Separate warranties cover the solar panels as well as the inverter and the installation.
 Although these do cover most instances, some issues lay outside the warranty.

 Those who want extra coverage may not have to look far or pay more.
 Most homeowners insurance policies cover solar arrays.
 It’s best, however, to check with your insurance provider to make sure.

 Who’s responsible for satisfying electric codes for any existing and new wiring?

 The solar provider will make sure they satisfy the area’s electric code.
 An inspector will run through the system after the install to make sure everything is up to code.
 The inspector will then notify the solar installer of any issues so they can fix them.

 Who provides notice and what other provisions apply if the installer or inspector needs access to your home?

-To set up your solar array, the installer will need access to the house.
-Electrical inspectors also need access to accurately assess the installation of the system.
+To install solar, the installer needs access to the house.
+Electrical inspectors also need access to accurately assess the system installation.
 Before the inspector and installer come, the homeowner will receive notice.

 The solar provider will contact the homeowner to schedule a time to have the array installed.
 The installer will then work with the homeowner to set up the city and utility inspection soon after.
 It’s best to be on the property when the inspection and installation occur.

 Who’s responsible for making sure the installation meets fire department policies?